nelci592/reporting-docs/designing-reports/report-structure/overview.md

 Report items are used in the report depending on the data that should be displayed e.g. [TextBox]({%slug telerikreporting/designing-reports/report-structure/textbox%})
-              item for static or data bound text, [PictureBox]({%slug telerikreporting/designing-reports/report-structure/picturebox%}) for displaying images, [Barcode]({%slug telerikreporting/designing-reports/report-structure/barcode/overview%}) for showing barcode in a label report etc. Every report item is an instance of the [T:Telerik.Reporting.ReportItemBase]() class.
+              item for static or data bound text, [PictureBox]({%slug telerikreporting/designing-reports/report-structure/picturebox%}) for displaying images, [Barcode]({%slug telerikreporting/designing-reports/report-structure/barcode/overview%}) for showing barcode in a label report etc. Every report item is an instance of the [ReportItemBase](/reporting/api/Telerik.Reporting.ReportItemBase) class.
               Report items can reside inside report sections or containers (e.g. [Panel]({%slug telerikreporting/designing-reports/report-structure/panel%}) or
               [Table/Crosstab/List]({%slug telerikreporting/designing-reports/report-structure/table/crosstab/list/overview%}) items).